 It’s January and time for me to get some Oahu whale watching in!

-The awesome folks over at The Majestic by Atlantis Adventures invited me to experience their Oahu whale watching cruise and I have got to say – the cruise was AMAZING!
+The awesome folks over at Atlantis Adventures invited me to experience The Majestic whale watching cruise and I have got to say – the cruise was AMAZING!
 Their new ship is beautiful, comfortable and classy and you’ll travel in style as you glide along the Waikiki coast on the search for humpback whales!

-If you end up riding The Majestic like I did, be on the lookout for sea turtles, flying fish, dolphins, and a variety of sea birds that will add even more fun to this fantastic cruise.
+If you end up on The Majestic whale watching cruise like I did, be on the lookout for sea turtles, flying fish, dolphins, and a variety of sea birds that will add even more fun to this fantastic cruise.
 In fact, this may be one of the best memories you’ll ever make in Hawaii.
 Enjoy!

 I hear a lot of questions about where the best Oahu whale watching is done.
 There are a variety of choices boasting the best whale watching experience such as on a Waikiki cruise, the Makapuu hike or along the Waianae coast on a snorkel excursion.
 If Oahu whale watching is your only option, then I personally think a Waikiki whale watching cruise is your best bet.